gyongyver-droid/DataEngineering/Term1/Documentation.md

 # DE1 Term1 Project Documentation

 ### Project interpretation
 In the project I plan to analyze an IMDB relational dataset containing movies, genres, directors, actors and roles.
+The data source was available as an SQL file which serve as my operational data layer.
+Then I created an ETL pipeline to build my an anylytical layer.

 ### Analytics plan

- - 1. Load, understand nad descibe the data, do some data cleaning if needed
+ - 1. Load, understand and descibe the data
  - 2. Plan the analytical layer
  - 3. Write ETL pipeline (as stored procedure) to create the analytical data layer
  - 4. Create event / trigger and test
+ - 5. Ask question that interests as an analyst
- - 5. Write ETL pipeline to create data marts
+ - 6. Write ETL pipeline to create data marts

  Illustration: